Sewage Treatment Plant Manufacturer in India

 CPCB Compliance & STP Output Standards

-All sewage treatment plants in India must meet the discharge standards specified by the Central Pollution Control Board (CPCB) under the Environment Protection Act and Water (Prevention and Control of Pollution) Act.
+STPs in India must comply with CPCB discharge standards under environmental regulations.
 For projects targeting treated water reuse, stricter standards apply.
 Netsol Water designs every STP to meet or exceed these parameters:

 | Water Quality Parameter | CPCB Standard / Guideline Value |